Can You Get a Prenup After Marriage?

 Prenups vs. Postnups

 prenup allows future spouses to decide and determine what will happen to their finances at the end of their marriage — whether that marriage ends by death or by divorce.
-It is entered into before marriage.
+In other words, couples entered into it before marriage.

-postnup is also a contract between two spouses entered into after their wedding — anywhere from weeks to years later.
+postnup is also a contract two spouses enter into after their wedding — anywhere from weeks to years later.

 Read: Prenup vs. Postnup